-- the borrower is unlikely to pay its credit obligations to the Bank in full, without recourse by the Bank to actions such as realising security (if any is held); - the borrower is either more than 90 days past due (more than 60 days for silkloans) or has restructured loan more than once due on any material obligations to the Bank.
-Overdrafts are considered as being past due once the customer has breached an advised limit or been advised of a limit smaller than the current amount outstanding;

-• it is becoming probable that the borrower will restructure the asset as a result of bankruptcy due to the borrower's inability to pay its credit obligations.
+- the borrower is unlikely to pay its credit obligations to the Bank in full, without recourse by the Bank to actions such as realising security (if any is held); - the borrower is either more than 90 days past due or has restructured loan more than once due on any material obligations to the Bank, except for interbank placements and debt securities. - it is becoming probable that the borrower will restructure the asset as a result of bankruptcy due to the borrower's inability to pay its credit obligations.